dc5trust/Loteria/README.md

 # Bingo-Loteria

 ## Loteria is basically Bingo but from Latin America.
-Rather than using numbers, they use unique images that make the game interactive.
+Rather than using numbers, this game uses unique images that make the game interactive.

 ## Link to Web Application